emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 One command: `yarn deploy`.

 As you can see in `package.json`, this does two things:
-1. builds & deploys smart contracts to Axion TestNet
+1. builds & deploys smart contracts to Fermi TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].
 This will only work if the project already has a repository set up on GitHub.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.

 ## Front-End {#front-end}

 This builds off of the work we have previously completed.
 To view the code needed to complete this section, switch to the `front-end-develop` branch.
-In this section we will not only build (and test) a way for the user to interact with our contract in the browser, we will also allow them to go premium using their Axion wallet.
+In this section we will not only build (and test) a way for the user to interact with our contract in the browser, we will also allow them to go premium using their Fermi wallet.
 The completed code for this section can be found in the `front-end-test` branch.

 ## Front-End: Develop {#front-end-develop}